Noted Irish playwright and philosopher George Bernard Shaw opined, “Youth is wasted on the young.”

 I will not borrow money to buy liabilities like gadgets, holidays, or even a car.
 I will buy them only if I can use my own money that I may save to buy these.

-Even to purchase my home, I will use as less borrowings as possible.
+Even to purchase my home, I will use as fewer borrowings as possible.

 8. I will practice Preparation + Discipline + Patience